eouzoe/forge/README.md

 Honesty about boundaries is more useful than pretending they don't exist.

 **Kernel determinism.** Nix guarantees hermetic builds, but the kernel sits beneath that guarantee.
 Different kernel versions or CPU microcode can produce subtly different behaviour for the same binary.
 The kernel is already a parameter in `VmConfig`, but it is not yet content-addressed through Nix.
 Until it is, determinism depends on the host environment.
-This is the first thing `forge-nix` will address.
+This is the first thing `Apeiron-nix` will address.

 **Output canonicalisation.** The current SHA-256 hash covers raw stdout and stderr.
 Many tools emit timestamps, PIDs, or temporary paths that vary between runs.
 A block running `cargo build` will produce different hashes even if the compilation is semantically identical.
 The audit engine will need a normalisation pipeline — stripping non-deterministic artefacts before hashing — or blocks will need to declare which output fields are deterministic.
 This is an unsolved design problem, not a missing feature.